-All site Principal Investigators and co-investigators will provide a scan of their curriculum vitae, license to practice optometry and evidence of professional indemnity insurance.
+All site Principal Investigators and co-investigators will provide CooperVision Inc with a scan of their curriculum vitae, license to practice optometry and evidence of professional indemnity insurance.

 14 STUDY MONITORING

 Each site will provide regular status reports to CORE.
 Status reports will include: